List of King of the Hill characters: Nancy Hicks-Gribble

-Nancy Hicks-Gribble (voiced by Ashley Gardner) (née Hicks) is Dale's wife, Joseph's mother and weather-girl-turned-anchor for local news station Channel 84, and is 44 years old.
+Nancy Hicks-Gribble (voiced by Ashley Gardner) (née Hicks) is Dale's wife, Joseph's mother and weather-girl-turned-anchor for local news station Channel 84, and is 40 years old.
 She had a 14-year affair with John Redcorn, which produced her son, Joseph, although the affair ended when John Redcorn befriends Dale.
 Nancy finally becomes a faithful wife to Dale.
 John Redcorn refused to come back to her out of respect for Dale.
 Her mother Bunny was similarly unfaithful to Nancy's father, but did not reveal her own long-term affair until Nancy began suffering from stress-induced hair loss over her unresolved feelings for John Redcorn.
 Nancy is a former beauty queen, a fact which helped her get her job as a news weather-girl.
+It is implied during Season 14 that her and John Redcorn have rekindled their affair at some point, with the two also being partners on a home-selling video blog.

 Joseph Gribble

-Joseph John Gribble (voiced by Brittany Murphy in 1997–2000, Breckin Meyer in 2000–2009) is Dale and Nancy's 13-year-old son and one of Bobby's best friends.
-Despite Joseph's obvious Native American features, his similarity in appearance to John Redcorn, and the fact that his middle name is "John," neither he nor Dale is aware that Redcorn is his biological father (Nancy refers to Dale having a "Jamaican grandmother" to explain Joseph's dark complexion).
+Joseph John Gribble (voiced by Brittany Murphy from 1997 to 2000, Breckin Meyer from 2000 to 2010, Tai Leclaire from 2025–present) is Dale and Nancy's 13-year-old son and one of Bobby's best friends.
+Despite Joseph's obvious Native American features, his similarity in appearance to John Redcorn, and the fact that his middle name is "John", neither he nor Dale is aware that Redcorn is his biological father (Nancy refers to Dale having a "Jamaican grandmother" to explain Joseph's dark complexion).
 Redcorn's occasional and awkward attempts to get closer to Joseph (against Nancy's wishes) lead Joseph to regard him as strange and creepy.
 Joseph starts out as an ordinary teen, but eventually grows weird and creepy—not to mention dim-witted.
 Joseph begins to take after Dale more than John Redcorn, Nancy, or even any of his friends.
-Joseph has a half-sister named Kate (by John Redcorn having another affair), who is very similar to Joseph in personality and interests but likewise does not realize that Redcorn is their father.
+Joseph has a half-sister named Kate (Charlene and John Redcorn's daughter), who is very similar to Joseph in personality and interests but likewise does not realize that Redcorn is their father.
 Joseph is the only character of the series shown to physically mature, having grown six inches in height over the course of a summer, a more built physique, athletic prowess and having a deeper voice and a wispy mustache upon his reappearance.
+In season 14, Joseph has slowly appeared to be interested in some Native American imagery including a love for horses and a dreamcatcher hanging in his and Bobby's apartment, but is still oblivious to his relationship to John Redcorn, though it is implied Bobby is aware by this point.
+Joseph has also picked up Dale's habit of smoking cigarettes and has still shown a lot of the same traits Dale has, to the point where the two were both using similar tactics to help Bobby and Hank win a beer brewing contest respectively.